 Asbestos Risks on the USS America (CV-66)

-In the first half of the 20th century, a mineral called asbestos dominated the American markets particularly when it came to the field of construction.
-The material was fire resistant, cheap and mined all across North America.
-Such characteristics made the mineral be of special interest to the U.S. Navy, as they were in need of cost-effective construction materials that could withstand life at sea.
+In the first half of the 20th century, a mineral called asbestos dominated the American markets, particularly when it came to the field of construction.
+The material was fire-resistant, cheap, and mined all across North America.
+Such characteristics made the mineral of special interest to the U.S. Navy, as they were in need of cost-effective construction materials that could withstand life at sea.

 Thus, most of the equipment of the vessel was made of mixtures containing large amounts of toxic asbestos fibers, from boilers to gaskets, valves, pipes, and, essentially, all the elements that formed the steam propulsion.

-As they were vital for the well functioning of the ship, these components would have to be regularly inspected and repaired, which would lead to inevitably disturbing the asbestos causing the fibers to become airborne.
+As they were vital for the functioning of the ship, these components would have to be regularly inspected and repaired, which would inevitably disturb the asbestos causing the fibers to become airborne.
 As a consequence, workers would be inhaling asbestos dust, unaware of the fact that they were being exposed to a highly toxic mineral that could potentially lead to the development of diseases that would only show distinctive symptoms decades later.

-We have the testimonial of a former shipmate, who served on the USS America (CVA/CV-66): "I was on that ship for two years from 94 to 96 and we're in the shipyards for a while.
-There were a lot of open areas where you can see the insulation and stuff.
+We have the testimonial of a former shipmate who served on the USS America (CVA/CV-66): "I was on that ship for two years from 94 to 96, and we're in the shipyards for a while.
+There were a lot of open areas where you could see the insulation and stuff.
 Like there were just holes everywhere.
-We used to sleep beside the air ducts ?cause that's where we worked."
+We used to sleep beside the air ducts 'cause that's where we worked."

 Have You Been Exposed to Asbestos on the USS America (CV-66)?

-If you would like to get in touch with former shipmates, we have built a comprehensive database that could be of help in trying to find fellow veterans.
+If you would like to get in touch with former shipmates, we have built a comprehensive database that could help find fellow veterans.
 Should you have asbestos-related cancer due to your service in the Navy, you are entitled to compensation and are eligible to file claims.
 We can help by connecting you with specialized attorneys ready to assist with your case.